 Application blocklisting has been a staple of the cybersecurity arsenal for years.
 It is a useful tool to protect against known threats.
 This relatively simple approach to application control is used in antimalware, intrusion prevention and detection systems, and spam and email filtering systems.

 A major challenge of blocklisting is that the list of threats to block is constantly growing and evolving.
 The AV-TEST Institute registers more than 450,000 new malicious programs and potentially unwanted applications every day.
-Keeping up with this ever-growing list of threats is never complete or foolproof.
+As it is difficult to keep up with this ever-growing list of threats, a blocklist is never complete or foolproof.
+Additionally, a blocklist can't account for unknown threats, leaving the organization vulnerable to zero-day attacks.

 Application allowlisting or blocklisting: Which is better?

-As with most things cybersecurity, the answer to which is better -- application allowlisting or blocklisting -- is: It depends.
+As with most things cybersecurity, the answer to which is better -- application allowlisting or blocklisting -- is: It depends on an enterprise's specific needs and use cases.

-Most organizations find that a combination of blocklisting -- to block known malicious applications and files -- and allowlisting -- to selectively allow applications, processes and files -- is the most pragmatic approach to deal with the ever-changing security attack landscape.
+Most organizations find a combination of blocklisting -- to block known malicious applications and files -- and allowlisting -- to selectively allow applications, processes and files -- is the most pragmatic way to deal with the ever-changing security attack landscape.

 Editor's note: Whitelisting/blacklisting vs. allowlisting/blocklisting